vavrines/Kinetic.jl/docs/src/contribution.md

 ## Reporting a bug

-The easiest way to get involved is to report issues you encounter when using Oceananigans or by requesting something you think is missing.
+The easiest way to get involved is to report issues you encounter when using Kinetic or by requesting something you think is missing.

 * Head over to the issues in [KitBase](https://github.com/vavrines/KitBase.jl/issues) or [KitML](https://github.com/vavrines/KitML.jl/issues) page.
 * Search to see if your issue already exists or has even been solved previously.